Coaching Case Study By Meriham Ghazal

 - How is this change in jobs important for her?

-- What are the blocks that aren’t allowing her to take a decision?
+- What are the blocks that aren’t allowing her to make a decision?

 - What’s the Best Case Scenario?